randomairborne/experienced/xpd-web/src/pages/docs.md

 ## XP resetting

 XP is automatically reset when a user is banned or kicked from your server, if the "View Audit Log" permission is enabled for the bot in the server.
+This is logged to experienced's audit log.